What is CondoWonk?

 Doris Sussman Goldstein

 I’m Doris Sussman Goldstein, a writer and Harvard Law School graduate who practiced real estate law in Florida for many years before relocating to Los Angeles.
 My legal work focused on the development of Seaside and other walkable, mixed-use communities (sometimes called New Urban development) across Florida and other parts of the country.
-As an attorney, I authored condominium declarations and various real estate documents, lectured extensively on homeowners’ associations, co-authored a book on the subject, and gained a deep appreciation for urban planning and how well-designed multifamily housing is crucial for supporting transit and local retail in walkable neighborhoods.
+As an attorney, I authored condominium declarations and various real estate documents, wrote and lectured about homeowners’ associations and gained a deep appreciation for urban planning and how well-designed multifamily housing is crucial for supporting transit and local retail in walkable neighborhoods.

-While my years as an attorney naturally shape my thinking, CondoWonk is explicitly not a legal blog.
+While my years as an attorney naturally shape my thinking, CondoWonk is not a legal blog.
 I am not licensed to practice law in California and am not providing legal advice.
-Instead, the website reflects my earlier career path as a newspaper reporter prior to law school, focusing on sharing valuable, hard-earned information gathered through my own fact-finding efforts.
+Instead, the website reflects my earlier career path as a newspaper reporter prior to law school, gathering information and sharing what I’ve learned.

 Scroll to Top